-MPanel Options

-File Nesting Seam Setting js Help

-Site Layout Build model Relax model Paneling Panel complete mesh Merge panels Arange panels General Extended data Merge Panels Merge from best node Merge from center node Merge from first node Merge from last node Report shear strain Report limit % 5 OK Cancel Apply
+MPanel Options $\times$ File Compensation settings Seam Settings Help Site Layout Build model Relax model Paneling Panel between polys Panel complete mesh Merge panels Arrange panels Panel modifications Compensation Seam allowance Stamp Panel output Utilities General Extended data Merge Panels Merge from best node Merge from center node Merge from first node Merge from last node Allow node count difference Report shear strain Report limit % Help on this topic OK Can cel Apply

 Merge Panels joins together two panels along their inner edges.
 The inner edges are identified to the program by making them sensibly close together, without the panels overlapping.
-Both panels are then selected and the program is run.
+Both panels are then selected and the tool is run.

 The distortion created by merging two different shaped panels together are all moved into the diagonals, causing shear strain.
 If your fabric can accept shear strain, (i.e. if it is like a net rather than like a film) then merging enables a flat panel to assume a 3D shape.
 The amount of shear strain you can accept depends on your fabric; on some fabrics it will not be possible to use any significant shear at all, but on an uncoated- coated nylon (F111) 20% shear has been used successfully.
-See the Modelling and Panelling Errors topic.
+See the Modeling and Paneling Errors topic.